 The State of Midwifery at South Shore Health

-At South Shore Hospital, we now have 17 Certified Nurse-Midwives (CNMs) on staff, allowing us to have two midwives on at almost all times.
+At South Shore Hospital, we now have 16 Certified Nurse-Midwives (CNMs) on staff, allowing us to have two midwives on at almost all times.
 This means that we are available to collaborate with physicians and nurses, provide labor support, and facilitate deliveries in our low-risk patient population.

 Many of the midwives are also involved in the Team Birth Project at South Shore Hospital.
 We are one of three pilot locations in the entire United States for this program, which is designed to lower the primary cesarean section rate.
 (Listen to a WBUR report on the Team Birth Project.)